xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-01-24-all-thats-left-of-you-chromatin-in-her-palms-and-your-last-words-at-the-workers-club.md

 Playing their first live show, your last words were the first band of the afternoon.
 Their songwriting had a distinctive sound that blended slow, bright clean sections with hard-hitting and emotional screamo (remiscent of doris in their instrumentation).
 Despite a few difficulties with the kick pedal, their perseverance led to a solid performance that established a clear sound for their band going forward.
 <br><br>
-During their set, they covered I Hate Myself's classic 'To A Husband at War', a staple which saw members of the audience swaying and singing along.
+During their set, they covered I Hate Myself's 'To A Husband at War', a staple which saw members of the audience swaying and singing along.
 Very excited to see what these guys do next!

 ![yr last words](/images/ylw1.JPG)

-After a short break, In Her Palms played next.
-Sharing the same lineup as Could Be Stars, our first live show featured a mix of newly-written songs and material carried over from Gatecrash and Could Be Stars.
+After a short break, I got on stage to play our first In Her Palms show.
+Sharing the same lineup as Could Be Stars, our set featured a mix of newly-written songs and material carried over from Gatecrash and Could Be Stars.
 <br>
 <br>
-I was nervous at the start of the set, but as we kept playing the tension eased and our performance found its footing.
+I was nervous at the start, but as we kept playing the tension eased and our performance found its footing. yay!

 <div class="gallery">
    <a href="/images/ihop2401261.png">